-- Chroma adjust the amount of chroma on the output signal in percent as required.
-This control is only available on BrightEye PC or Mac.
-There is no front panel control or indication of this setting. - Setup check the box to add setup to the output signal (525 mode).
+- Setup check the box to add setup to the output signal (525 mode).
 Leave the box unchecked for no setup.
-This control is only available on BrightEye PC or Mac.
-There is no front panel control or indication of this setting.
-Setup will be grayed out when a SMPTE, RGB, or 625 input signal is present. - Vert Blanking select the blanking width with this pulldown from Wide (PAL Lines 1-22, NTSC Lines 1-20) or Narrow (PAL Lines 1-6, NTSC Lines 1-9).
-This control is only available on BrightEye PC or Mac.
+This control is only available on BrightEye PC.
+There is no front panel control or indication of this setting.Setup will be grayed out when a SMPTE, RGB, or 625 input signal is present. - Vert Blanking select the blanking width with this pulldown from Wide (PAL Lines 1-22, NTSC Lines 1-20) or Narrow (PAL Lines 1-6, NTSC Lines 1-9).
+This control is only available on BrightEye PC.
 There is no front panel control or indication of this setting.